Instagram posts with at least one hashtag receive 12.6% more engagement than those without, FACT.

 Instagram hashtags can and should also be used in your bio.
 The bio is the short text that appears under your profile name.
 Instagram allow 150 characters, and it’s important that you use them all!

 Create a snappy bio that sums up exactly who you are and why you exist.
-In the remaining space you should have enough space for one or two hashtags.
+In the remaining space you should have enough characters for one or two hashtags.
+Alternatively, you could #drop #hashtags #into #your #sentences.
 These will appear as blue, clickable links, so if any of you have, or are thinking about having branded hashtags, here’s the place to put them…

 …which leads us on very nicely to our next question…

-Put simply, a branded hashtag is something that refers to your company or profile.
-It can be as simple as your name, a product, campaign, or even a slogan.
+Put simply, a branded hashtag is a tag that refers to your company or profile.
+It can be as simple as your name, a product, campaign or even a slogan.

 If it grows and becomes more widely used, you’ll reap huge benefits from organic sharing.